 - Having seizures as an infant.

 Although cerebral palsy is often considered a congenital (present at birth) syndrome, it can also develop after birth.
-A brain injury resulting from a brain infection (e.g., meningitis, encephalitis) or from a fall or accident is termed acquired cerebral palsy.
+A brain injury resulting from a brain infection (e.g., meningitis, encephalitis) or from a fall or accident such as a near drowning is termed acquired cerebral palsy.
 On the other hand, congenital cerebral palsy is a result of something going wrong during fetal development or during the birth process itself.
 It used to be believed that lack of oxygen during delivery was the main cause, but researchers now think this only account for about 10% of cases.